MargotZhao/Gen-AI-Project/README.md

 Explore topic clustering and sentiment drift over time

-7. 📁 Documentation & Resource Links (5 pts)
+7. 📁 Documentation & Resource Links
 Repo & ReadMe: ✔️ This file includes a structured description of the entire project.

 Install Requirements: